pkgcore/pychroot/README.rst

 ======================

-Namespaces are used by the context manager to isolate the chroot instance from the host system.
+Namespaces are used by the context manager to isolate the chroot instance from the host system and to simplify the teardown phase for the environments.
 By default, new mount, UTS, IPC, and pid namespaces are used.
-This also allows for simplified handling of the teardown phase for the chroot environments.
+In addition, if running as non-root, both user and network namespaces will be enabled as well so that the chrooting and mounting process will work without elevated permissions.

 One quirk of note is that currently local variables are not propagated back from the chroot context to the main context due to the usage of separate